Why Generics Fail in Grease Traps — Dr. Peters Explains

 The market for biological additives in wastewater technology is large — and opaque.
 Many products advertise "natural bacteria" and "biological breakdown" but deliver no measurable results.
 Why?
 Because bacteria are not all the same.

 Triglycerides — the main component of animal and plant fats — are chemically stable, hydrophobic molecules.
 Breaking them down requires enzymes specifically tailored to this molecular structure: lipases.
-Only certain bacterial strains produce these enzymes in sufficient concentration and under the conditions found in grease traps and treatment plant influents.
+Only certain microbial cultures produce these enzymes in sufficient concentration and under the conditions found in grease traps and treatment plant influents.

 What Dr. Peters Explains